julien040/anyquery/website/src/content/docs/docs/reference/Commands/anyquery_registry_remove.md

 ---
 title: anyquery registry remove
-description: Learn how to use the anyquery registry remove command in AnyQuery.
+description: Learn how to use the anyquery registry remove command in Anyquery.
 ---

 Remove a registry